awsdocs/aws-doc-sdk-examples/dotnetv3/Kinesis/README.md

-# Amazon Kinesis code examples in C#
+# Amazon Kinesis .NET code examples

 ## Purpose

-This folder contains examples that show how to use the AWS SDK for .NET 3.x to get started working with Kinesis features such as streams and consumers.
+This folder contains examples that show how to use the AWS SDK for .NET 3.x to get started working with Amazon Kinesis features such as streams and consumers.

-With Amazon Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
-Amazon Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
+With Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
+Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.

 ## Code examples